veghs/featherkeyboard/README.md

 - Set your own hotkey
 - Hold / Toggle mode
 - Multiple keys in a chain
-- Custom delay for each key
+- Custom delay after pressing each key
 - Remove keys anytime

 ## How it works